-- Drinking in unauthorized areas – While drinking is allowed in your liquor shop, your clients should avoid drinking in the surrounding areas such as the sidewalks and parking areas.
+- Drinking in unauthorized areas – While drinking is allowed in your liquor shop, your clients should avoid drinking in the surrounding areas, such as the sidewalks and parking areas.

 - Third-party liabilities – These arise when your customer causes an injury or property damage due to alcohol intoxication.
-For instance, if a drunk driver hits a pedestrian, you can be held liable if he/she drank at your shop.
+For instance, if a drunk driver hits a pedestrian, you can be held liable if he/she drinks at your shop.

 - Aggressive behavior – Although you are dealing with drunk customers, they should remain orderly because any misconduct can jeopardize your liquor license.